 Welcome :) I am a PhD candidate in Quantitative Marketing at Johnson, Cornell University.

-Prior to my doctoral studies, I spent five years in industry as a quantitative researcher in Seoul—first at NICE Pricing and Information, where I developed credit-risk and derivatives models, and later at December & Company Asset Management, where I designed machine-learning–based portfolio investment strategies.
-Working closely with data on credit, household consumption, and individual financial choices naturally led me to a deeper interest in how consumers make financial decisions, an interest that now shapes my substantive academic work.
+Before my doctoral studies, I spent five years as a quantitative researcher in Seoul, first at NICE Pricing and Information, where I built credit-risk and derivatives models, and later at December & Company Asset Management, where I designed machine-learning portfolio strategies.
+Working with data on credit, household consumption, and financial choices drew me toward the consumer-welfare questions that shape my work today.

 Here is a list of things I believe in: